 1. Use Technology for the Basics

-The Internet is another source that needs to be remembered for one of its most vital uses – research.
+The Internet is another source that needs to be remembered for its most vital uses – research.
 Never mind Facebook, Twitter, and other such websites.
 The Internet is a wonderful tool for locating books, articles, websites, and other resources to help complete class projects and conduct independent studies.

 Remind your students that although Microsoft Word, PowerPoint, and Excel may not seem as exciting compared to newer software and websites, these more traditional programs play a fundamental role in education and self-development.